When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Does Jonah Mean?

-In Judaism and Islam, Jonah is an important prophet, and Christians see Jonah as a symbol of Jesus.
-To Jewish people, Jonah represents God’s forgiveness.
+In Judaism and Islam, Jonah is an important prophet, and Christians see Jonah’s three days in the fish as a prefiguration of the resurrection of Jesus.
+To Jewish people, Jonah represents God’s forgiveness and the concept of Teshuva (repentance).
 As a religious figure, Jonah has a significant role in all three major Abrahamic religions, bridging Judaism, Christianity, and Islam together (1).

 How Do I Pronounce Jonah?